-Assistantship duties require from 10 to 20 hours of work per week and generally include both a stipend and a tuition supplement, though a few "stipend only" assistantships are available.
+Assistantship duties require from 10 to 20 hours of work per week and may include both a stipend and a tuition supplement, though a few "stipend only" assistantships are available.
 The tuition supplement is automatically deducted from your tuition charges (all graduate assistants pay the graduate in-state tuition rate) and normally covers the cost of tuition up to nine credits per semester.
 Stipends range up to $10,000 per academic year, depending on the degree and area of the applicant.
 Please see individual links below for more detailed information.

 Applicants must be admitted by the Graduate School as a degree student before being offered a Graduate Assistantship position.

 Assistantships may be available in: